luketpeterson/atomspace-bootstrap-guide/contents/04_evaluation_and_truth_values.rst

 .. note::

     QUESTION FOR SOMEONE SMARTER THAN ME.
-What's the best "chaining" link for the execution context??? i.e. what link type should I use to say "first execute this, then that, then this other thing"?
+What's the best "chaining" link for the execution context??? i.e. what link type should I use to say "first execute this, then that, then this other thing" inside of a DefinedSchema?
+Or alternatively, execute all these things in some undefined order.

     I've tried with :code:`ListLink` and :code:`SetLink` and the results have been mixed.
 It seems to work in some situations, but in other it seems to go horribly wrong.